Trey Zuhn III

-Trey Zuhn III (born October 12, 2002) is an American college football offensive tackle for the Texas A&M Aggies.
+Trey Zuhn III (born October 12, 2002) is an American professional football guard for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was selected by the Raiders in the third round of the 2026 NFL draft.

 Early life

-Zuhn III attended high school at Fossil Ridge located in Fort Collins, Colorado.
-Coming out of high school, he was rated as a four-star recruit, where he committed to play college football for the Texas A&M Aggies.
+Zuhn III attended Fossil Ridge High School in Fort Collins, Colorado.
+Coming out of high school, he was rated as a four-star recruit and committed to play college football for the Texas A&M Aggies.
+Zuhn is the first player from Fossil Ridge High School to be drafted to the NFL, as well as the first from Fort Collins since 1998.

 College career

-In his first collegiate season in 2021, he used the season to redshirt.
-During the 2022 season, Zuhn III made 11 starts.
-In the 2023 season, he started all 13 games.
-For his performance during week two of the 2024 season, Zuhn III was named the SEC offensive lineman of the week in a victory over Florida.
-During the 2024 season, he started all 13 games, where he took every snap at left tackle, allowing just 15 pressures.
-For his performance during the 2023 season, he was named third-team all-SEC.
-Heading into the 2025 season, Zuhn III was named a team captain, while also earning preseason first-team all-SEC honors, and being named to the Lombardi award watch list.
+As a freshman in 2021, Zuhn III was redshirted.
+In 2022, he made 11 starts.
+In the 2023 season, Zuhn III started all 13 games.
+For his performance during week 2 of the 2024 season, he was named the SEC offensive lineman of the week in a victory over Florida.
+During the 2024 season, Zuhn III started all 13 games, where he took every snap at left tackle, allowing just 15 pressures.
+He earned third-team all-SEC honors.
+Heading into the 2025 season, Zuhn III was named a team captain, while also earning preseason first-team all-SEC honors, and being named to the Lombardi award watchlist.

+Professional career

+Zuhn III was selected by the Las Vegas Raiders with the 91st overall pick in the third round of the 2026 NFL draft.